Jeffrey Lee Pierce: 1980s

-The Gun Club's debut album, Fire of Love featured the songs "Sex Beat" and "She's Like Heroin to Me".
+The Gun Club's debut album, Fire of Love (1981), featured the songs "Sex Beat" and "She's Like Heroin to Me".
 The album also contains a version of Robert Johnson's "Preachin' Blues" and the love song "Promise Me".
-In July 2014, Australian musician Spencer P. Jones argued that the blues influence in Pierce's music was largely the result of his access to the record collection of Canned Heat frontman Bob Hite, who allowed Pierce to come to his house and choose ten albums from Hite's vast blues record collection as he was dying.
+Australian musician Spencer P. Jones (a sometime collaborator with Pierce) suggested later (2014) that the blues influence in Pierce's music was largely the result of his access to the record collection of Canned Heat frontman Bob Hite, who allowed Pierce to come to his house and choose ten albums from Hite's vast blues record collection as he was dying.